-Graziela Kunsch is an artist, educator, and mother..
+Graziela Kunsch is an artist, educator, and mother.
 In her long-term projects, she refuses to overwork the ideas by herself, in order to make possible the entry of other people, from outside the context of art.
-She makes initial and open propositions so that other people can be co-creators, not just participants, and so that the initial proposition is transformed and embraces a diversity of views and practices.
+She makes initial and open propositions so that other people can be co-creators, not just participants, so that the initial proposition is transformed and embraces a diversity of views and practices.

 Between 2001 and 2003 she opened her house as a “public residency” and hosted residencies, exhibitions, workshops, a restaurant, and a library.
 Kunsch was also a member of the Movimento Passe Livre (Free Fare/Free Public Transport Movement), of the community design project USINA and co-founder of the Public Clinic of Psychoanalysis.
-She worked as a teacher at the Federal University of São Paulo and at the State University of Rio de Janeiro.
-She has also taught at a theater school, working in collective artistic projects with children, teenagers, and adults, and she is currently learning together with mothers and babies, inspired by Emmi Pikler’s approach to education.
+She worked as a teacher at the Federal University of São Paulo and at the State University of Rio de Janeiro and has taught at a theater school, working in collective artistic projects with children, teenagers, and adults.